josephbeuysmum/Dertisch/README.md

 Preamble
 ---

-The codebase has been updated recently and the following documentation is somewhat out-of-date.
-Will be reviewed shortly (once I get the time, basically).
+-   The codebase has been updated recently and the following documentation is somewhat out-of-date.
+It will be reviewed shortly (once I get the time, basically); also
+-   `Dertisch` exists partly as an experiment into what being *swifty* means in relation to traditional view/model architectures, and some of its functionality is therefore of an experimental nature.
+Subsequently `Dertisch` is not currently recommended for production code.

 ---